A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: Black Hole solution with correction term

-The Nariai term in the metric arises from the unperturbed action, while the integration terms provide corrections consisting of two contributions.
+The De Sitter–Schwarzschild term in the metric arises from the unperturbed action, while the integration terms provide corrections consisting of two contributions.
 The first contribution arises from the perturbation of the 3-form energy-momentum tensor, while the second originates from higher-order derivatives, which we treat as an effective matter source.

 From \eqref{paction}, the equation of motion describing dynamics of 3-form gauge field is given by